flucoma/flucoma-docs/doc/BufHPSS.rst

         Binary masks provide better separation, but with more artefacts.
 The harmonic mask is constructed using a binary decision, based on whether a threshold is exceeded for every magnitude in the spectrogram (these are set using ``harmThreshFreq1``, ``harmThreshAmp1``, ``harmThreshFreq2``, ``harmThreshAmp2``, see below).
 The percussive mask is then formed as the inverse of the harmonic one, meaning that as above, the two components will sum to the original sound.

      :2:
         Soft masks (with a third stream containing a residual component).
 First, binary masks are made separately for the harmonic and percussive components using different thresholds (set with the respective ``harmThresh-`` and ``percThresh-`` parameters below).
 Because these masks aren't guaranteed to represent the entire spectrogram, any residual energy is considered as a third output.
-The independently created binary masks are converted to soft masks at the end of the process so that everything null sums.
+The independently created binary masks are converted to soft masks at the end of the process so that everything null-sums.

 :control harmThresh: